 - Telšiai – recognized as the capital of Samogitia f Teliai residents declared “Samogitian” as their ethnicity in the census, which shows how serious they are about their identity.
 The museum, cathedral, and wooden old town are all worth seeing.

 - Palanga seaside resort- is the most prominent tourist destination in this region.
 It is also Lithuania’s largest resort.

 Compared to other Lithuanian regions, this is The smallest ethnographic region of Lithuania.
 Even though it is small, its dialect is what the standard Lithuanian language is based on.
 Sudovia is also the only region without a national park.

-The regional capital, Marijampolė, has many interesting structures like the churches and monastery, and the famed 19th-century Rygiki Jonas high school, which is still considered one of Lithuania's best.
+The regional capital, Marijampolė, has many interesting structures like churches and monasteries, and the famed 19th-century Rygiki Jonas high school, which is still considered one of Lithuania’s best.
 The historic town of Marijampol, on the other hand, is not in good shape, with numerous contemporary Soviet buildings encircling the older ones.

 The southern part of Sudovia is part of Poland.
 They still have a strong Lithuanian spirit though.
-Many interesting places that are in the Poland part of Sudovia are closer to the Lithuanian border but further away from Polish cities.
+Many interesting places are in the Poland part of Sudovia are closer to the Lithuanian border but further away from Polish cities.

 Now that you have read about these regions, it will surely help you with your visit-Lithuania-itinerary.
 But if you want to visit this country, wouldn’t it be better to learn more about the culture and language before you go, to get the full experience of being in a different country?
 That is also why you need to download Ling App NOW.
 It is easy to use and very helpful for non-mainstream languages like Lithuanian.
 You can learn vocab (may it be for colors, numbers, or even about transportation), pronunciation, sentence structure, and many more just on your smartphone with an internet connection.
 No stress, learn as you go.
 Sėkmės!